Trump demands apology from Democratic congresswomen he attacked in racist diatribe

 — Donald J. Trump (@realDonaldTrump) July 15, 2019

 This all began Sunday when Trump tweeted, “Why don’t they go back and help fix the totally broken and crime infested places from which they came,” in an attempt to exploit the four congresswomen’s public tensions with House Speaker Nancy Pelosi.
+“These places need your help badly, you can’t leave fast enough,” he continued.
+“I’m sure that Nancy Pelosi would be very happy to quickly work out free travel arrangements!”

 The presidential tweets sparked furious condemnation on the left, including from 2020 candidates.
 Pelosi said that the president’s words fit into his xenophobic, white supremacist agenda.